-- Virtual students are expected to login to your course as per school schedule.
+- All DDSB@Home Secondary virtual students are required to learn from and reside in the Durham District School Board Region.
+Extended travel is not permitted. - For safety and engagement purposes, all students are expected to participate either by having their cameras on, or respond via microphone during class time. - Attendance is mandatory during the set time of each course as we are a synchronous, real-time school. - Virtual students are expected to login to their course as per school schedule.
 Additional time may be required for assignment completion.
-If students are unable to commit to this expectation, they should discuss their participation with their teacher, or Guidance Counsellor, or Administration. - Virtual Learning students are responsible for checking announcements and emails each school day for updates (or whatever platform is used to communicate with students). - It is important that students communicate on a regular basis with their teacher.
-Teachers will be available in the Virtual Classroom as per timetable daily to deliver Realtime teaching or be available for help.
-Teachers are not required to, nor are they expected to be available online or respond to messages on weekends or outside work hours. - Course outlines list the required assignments and deadlines.
+If students are unable to commit to this expectation, they should discuss their participation with their teacher, Guidance Counsellor, or Administration. - Virtual Learning students are responsible for checking announcements and emails (via the communication platforms used by teachers) each school day for updates. - It is important that students communicate on a regular basis with their teacher.
+Teachers will be available in the Virtual Classroom as per time table daily to deliver teaching or be available for help.
+Teachers are not required to, nor are they expected to be available online or respond to messages on weekends or outside work hours. - Course outlines may list the required assignments and deadlines.
 Students are responsible for making sure all assignments are completed and submitted by the deadlines assigned. - Please note that the DDSB acceptable use policy applies to all Virtual Learning courses. - Any means of recording video in the virtual environment of a Staff or student is prohibited.
 Any pre-recorded video presentation posted for educational purposes should be done with discretion.